Year 1 (CertHE Life Sciences):

 You’ll focus on the development of enhanced professional and transferable knowledge and skills to support future professional practice and employability.
 You’ll work with IPL opportunities to develop interdisciplinary team-working, leadership, service improvement, project management and research skills applicable to evidenced based professional practice.

-4 Highers at BBBB (BBCC for widening access entry) including English or another English based subject and Chemistry (at B for widening access entry) and 1 from Maths, Biology, Environmental Science, Health and Food Technology, Human Biology or Physics plus English, Maths and Biology at National 5 at B (if not held at Higher).
+4 Highers at BBBC including English or another English based subject, Chemistry (at B) and 1 from Maths, Biology, Environmental Science, Health and Food Technology, Human Biology or Physics plus English, Maths and Biology at National 5 at B (if not held at Higher).

 You will need to attend a selection visit and interview.